 As of April 2018, PWA characteristics are supported to wavering degrees by Google Chrome, Mozilla Firefox, Microsoft Edge, and Apple Safari browsers, but more browsers may support the characteristics required in the future.

 Numerous businesses highlight noteworthy improvements in an extensive range of crucial performance indicators after PWA employment, like more time spent on the page, revenue, or conversions.

 PWAs have plenty of crucial features that make them stand apart from traditional web apps:

-- Connectivity independence: PWAs can function both on low-quality internet connection and offline too.
+- Connectivity independence: PWAs can function both on low-quality internet connection and has offline capabilities too.

 - Browser compatibility and complete responsiveness: PWAs are developed by keeping in mind the progressive enhancement philosophies.
 Progressive enhancement is the web design approach of delivering rudimentary functionality and content to everybody, regardless of the browsers the users use or the connection quality they have while offering more refined page versions.

 - Push notifications: If employed as a fragment of a good messaging tactic, push notifications can keep the customers involved, encouraging them to open and utilize the app more.